A model for the canonical algebras of bimodules type (1, 4) over truncated polynomial rings: Introduction

 As we will see in Section \ref{sec4.1}, following Ringel's definitions from~\cite{Ri90}, there are two types of canonical algebras to consider: those of bimodule type $(1,\,4)$ and those of bimodule type $(2,\,2)$.
 For the purposes of this paper, we will only examine the canonical algebras of bimodule type $(1,\,4)$.
-Inspired by~\cite{GLS20}, we need to find explicit descriptions for the canonical algebras of this type over the field of complex Laurent series $\C\parE$, and then reduce an integral form of these algebras modulo $\E^k$.
+The canonical algebras of bimodules type $(2,\,2)$ are examined in \cite{GRR23}.
+Inspired by ~\cite{GLS20}, we need to find explicit descriptions for the canonical algebras of this type over the field of complex Laurent series $\C\parE$, and then reduce an integral form of these algebras modulo $\E^k$.
 To find the above mentioned explicit description, we first need to find normal forms for the simple regular representations of the species $\Lambda$ of type $(1,\,4)$ ($\tilde{A}_{12}$ in the notation of \cite{DR75}) over the field $\C\parE$.
-Since this field is a quasi-finite, we can use Galois descent for our purpose.
+Since this field is quasi-finite, we can use Galois descent for our purpose.

 More concretely $\Lambda$ can be described as the matrix algebra

 where $K$ is defined as $\C\parEc$ and $k$ is defined as $\C\parE$.